nfagerlund/note_systems/README.md

 - Something that moves any lines beginning with `^caret-tag` out of the dump file and into `caret-tag.txt`.
     - Caret tags can include letters, numbers, underscores (`_`), and hyphens (`-`).
 They end at the next space character.
     - `caret-tag.txt` doesn't need to exist yet.
 It'll get created when it's needed.
     - When moving lines, replace any occurrences of two slashes surrounded by spaces (`like // this`) with a line break.
-(Technically optional, but you'll use it all the time.)
 - A _very fast_ way to open any file from the lists folder by name.

 ![the quick-append window from the FMP scripts, asking for a line of text.](./fmp.png)